lucasdevtec/lucasdevtec/readme.md

 <br>

 - Hello, and welcome to my GitHub profile!
-My name is Abdul Khalid, and I am a self-taught front-end developer with a passion for creating engaging and user-friendly web applications.
+My name is Lucas Oliveira, and I am a self-taught front-end developer with a passion for creating engaging and user-friendly web applications.

 - Currently, I am pursuing a Bachelor's degree in Computer Science, where I am also learning and expanding my knowledge in software development.